10 Tips for Staying Warm on Cold-Weather Hikes

 Find Sheltered Spots to Rest

-Taking regular breaks during your cold-weather hike is essential for maintaining your energy levels and preventing exhaustion.
+Taking regular breaks during your cold-weather hike is essential for maintaining your and preventing exhaustion.
 Look for sheltered spots, such as trees or rock formations, where you can rest without being exposed to cold winds or precipitation.
 Use these breaks to refuel with snacks and water, adjust your clothing layers if needed, and take a moment to appreciate the beauty of your surroundings.
 It's important not to rush and to listen to your body's needs.

 Keep Moving to Generate Heat